 Do I Need a Standby Generator?

 Whether or not you need a standby generator is a decision only you can make.
-For some, never having the inconvenience of being without power for even 4 hours is worth investing in a generator.
-Even if we never see another weather event like the 2021 Winter Storm in our lifetimes, we can be assured that the power will go out again during a storm at some point.
+For some, avoiding the inconvenience of being without power for a couple of hours is worth investing in a generator.
+Even if we never see another weather event like the 2021 Winter Storm in our lifetimes, there will always be smaller storms that bring power outages along with them.

 Connecting a standby generator to your home will allow you to continue normal day-to-day life in your home during a blackout.
 You may not even know there was a power failure with a standby generator.

-When choosing a natural gas generator, the standby version is the most common in residential situations.
-It is permanently installed.
+When choosing a natural gas generator, the standby version is the most common in residential situations as it is permanently installed.
 A natural gas line will be connected to the main supply line provided by your local gas service provider.

 What Size Generator Do I Need?

-Generators are sized by kW or Kilowatts— the greater the kW rating, the more items you can power.
+Generators are sized by kW (Kilowatts) — the greater the kW rating, the more items you can power.
 A generator manufacturer will indicate how many circuits you can power with a specific generator in the product information.
-This way, you can select only the items you want to power the most.
-For example, a 7.5kW home standby generator may power eight circuits, while an 11kW generator might power 16 circuits.
-If your home has less than 16 circuits, you’ll have real whole-house backup power.

-After your generator has been installed on your property, the first step is to have a licensed plumber make the fuel connection, such as one from Nick’s Plumbing and Air Conditioning.
+After your generator has been installed, the first step is to have a licensed plumber make the fuel connection, such as a professional from Nick’s Plumbing & AC.

-Let last year’s freeze remind you that now is the time to research and invest in a natural gas generator and be sure to call Nick’s Plumbing and Air Conditioning for help with your generator gas line installation for your home generator.
+Let last year’s freeze remind you that now is the time to research and invest in a natural gas generator, and be sure to call Nick’s Plumbing & AC for help with the gas line installation for your home generator.
 Call Nick’s today!